jacobp112/icebbo/docs/power-config-review.md

 # Power, clock and master-SPI schematic review

-This review covers [hardware/power_config.tsx](../hardware/power_config.tsx), a **partial** tscircuit schematic for the FPGA power, reset, clock and boot-flash path.
-The full USB/FT2232H circuit and four-layer placement/routing are later increments. `P5V` is an input from a conditioned 5 V source; this file does not connect raw USB VBUS to bulk capacitance.
+This review records the FPGA power, reset, clock and boot-flash slice of [hardware/power_config.tsx](../hardware/power_config.tsx) at the power/configuration checkpoint.
+The later [USB/FTDI review](usb-ftdi-review.md) covers the integrated self-powered USB and flash-programming circuit. `P5V` receives external regulated 5 V through a fuse and diode; raw USB VBUS is sense-only.

 ## Captured circuit